 Clean your social media?
 Why not delete?

 When it comes to clearing out social media posts, spring cleaning is a year-round opportunity.
 But it’s not about the rooms in your house.
 It’s about the device in your pocket.
-Presence helps to clean your social media and cleaning has never been this easy.
+Presence helps to clean your social media, and cleaning has never been this easy.

-When I first started writing this blog post, I intended it to strictly be about deleting social media posts.
-But social media is tied to so many aspects of our lives that it’s hardly ever just “social media.”
-What follows are not reasons to delete social media.
-There are no examples of anyone getting canceled.
-What follows are reasons to clean your social media.
+When I first started writing this blog post, I intended it to be about broadly deleting social media posts.
+But social media is tied to so many aspects of our lives that it’s hardly ever merely “social media.”
+What follows is my reasoning for cleaning your social media.

-What makes status updates and tweets different from a diary or photo album?
-Although they are intended to be seen, those status updates and tweets remain unchanging across time, and they eventually become stake and out-of-date.
-I imagine that, like most people, you’ve grown and changed since your first social media post.
+What makes personal status updates and tweets different from a diary or photo album?
+Although they are intended to be seen, individual status updates and tweets remain unchanging across time, and they eventually become stake and out-of-date.
+I imagine that, like most people, you’ve grown a bit and evolved since your early social media posts.
 Things you would have posted ten years ago are often vastly different from the content you share now.
-That begs me to ask the question: Do all the posts on your timeline reflect who you are as a person today?
+That impels me to ask this question: Do all the posts on your timeline reflect the person you are today?

 1. You’ve Changed, Your Social Presence Should Reflect That

-Today, anyone can create their own content, draft a story, publish it on a website or app, and become a social media influencer.
-It’s one of the genuinely great innovations of the modern era.
-Social media and socially oriented platforms have firmly rooted themself in the lexicon of human interaction.
-For reference, Facebook has been around for 16 years and has amassed 2.7 billion active users, monthly.
+Today, anyone can create their own content, draft a story, publish it on a website or app, or become an “influencer” on social media .
+These possibilities are among the amazing innovations of the modern era.
+Social media and socially oriented platforms have rooted themselves in the methods of human interaction and the platforms and we participants have change quickly since Facebook first appeared in 2004, for example.

-The youngest users who joined Facebook in 2004, compliant with the terms, are 29 today.
-At a young age, many of those users, myself included, have been guilty of responding emotionally to posts and comments.
-Years later, those interactions still live somewhere on the timeline.
-I guarantee those individuals are not the same people they were in middle school.
+The youngest users who joined Facebook in 2004, myself included, have been guilty of responding emotionally to posts and comments.
+Years later, those interactions still live somewhere on our timeline.
+I guarantee that with few exceptions, most individuals are not the same people they were in middle school.
 I know I’m not.
-Be mindful about what you post.
+So, be mindful about what you post.
 Detach yourself from your Facebook and social media history.
 It’s okay to delete things.
 That’s the beauty of being human.
+We do stuff.
 We learn.
 We grow.
-We do stuff.
 We change our minds.

-If you were truly alone, you could scream into the void and no one would hear you.
-When you post something on the internet, it sure feels like you’re screaming into the void.
-But I can assure you that people (and AI systems) are listening.
-On the internet, the eyes and ears everywhere.
+If you were truly alone, you could scream into the void, and no one would hear you.
+When you post something on the internet, it can seem like you’re screaming into the void, but I can assure you that people (and AI systems) are listening.
+On the internet, the eyes and ears are everywhere.

 Social media aficionados and thoughtful content writers such as Matthew Kobach and David Perell edit their posts extensively before pushing them live to increase the value of their advice and reduce the risk of unintended consequences.

-The best writers and storytellers such as Susanna Clarke, John M. Ford, Neil Gaiman, and J.R.R.
-Tolkien all write in a way that only they can.
-It is referred to as their writer’s voice.
-Even without certain indicators, skilled writers can evoke clear understanding and paint pictures with their prose.
-That’s what makes them skilled.
-And it takes a lot of practice.
+The best writers and storytellers, such as Susanna Clarke, John M. Ford, Neil Gaiman, and J.R.R.
+Tolkien, write in a way that only they can create.
+Their writer’s voice is unique.
+Even without obvious clues, skilled writers like them can evoke clear understanding and paint pictures with their prose, but these talents take a lot of practice.
 And a lot of editing.
 Wise and practical advice to writers is: revise, revise, revise!
 These words apply to you, not just to professional authors and journalists

 - 7% Verbal: This relates to the formulation of words.

-- 55% Visual: The single most effective aspect in delivering a message accurately is what is unsaid.
-Body language and things like posture and eye contact provide unmatched clarity.
+- 55% Visual: The most impactful aspect in communicating is nonverbal.
+Body language and things like posture and eye contact communicate much.

-In practice, what we post on social media is uniquely equipped to be misunderstood.
-The most significant factors used to decipher a message are filtered out.
-Dr. Mehrabian’s study is now about 60 years old and oft-misquoted.
+In practice, what we post on social media also is uniquely equipped to be misunderstood.
+The most significant factors for fully understanding a message are filtered out.
+Dr. Mehrabian’s study is now about 60 years old and often misquoted.
 As I understand it, the model above indicates that by design, on a very basic level, your status updates or tweets could be more difficult to understand without certain visual and auditory cues.

-This is not just applicable to social media either.
-Think about court room transcripts.
+This is not just applicable to social media.
+Consider the transcripts created by court room recorders.
 Was something said sarcastically?
 Was there some muttering under the breath that the writer was unable to document?
 Was the interviewee sweating or avoiding eye contact, or was he or she poised and confident?
 (Jurors in a jury trial can and do interpret the cues that the court recorder misses.)
-In the world of social content, the internet is your judge and your followers your jury.
-Present your case as clearly as you can, remember to take enough time to judge your own content and intention then . . . revise!
+In the world of social media, the internet is home to your judges and jurors.
+To present your case as clearly as you can, remember to take enough time to judge your own content and intention then . . . revise!

 3. Privacy Concerns

 We recently joined forces with the National Cyber Security Alliance to promote the STOP.
 THINK.
 CONNECT. campaign.
-If you want to post holiday photos on Facebook when you’re out of town – don’t.
-That’s an invitation for someone to burglarize your home while you are away.
-Wait until you return from your trip to share those awesome pics.
+If you want to post holiday photos on Facebook when you’re out of town, DON’T. Doing so can be invitation for someone to burglarize your home while you are away.
+Wait until you return from your trip to share pictures.
 Check out other tips here.

-To use the Presence app to clean your social media posts, here’s our how-to, step-by-step guide:
+To use the Presence app to clean your social media posts, here’s our step-by-step guide:

 In the meantime, subscribe to our blog and join the movement. #PrivacyFirst